 The PUT request can be interpreted as the reverse of GET method.
 It allows the upload of a content to a URI.
-It is mostly intended to upload a content to a file named by the URI, however, it may also be used with the same purpose of POST if URI refers to an application.
+Originally, it was intended to upload a content to a file named by the URI, however, it may also be used with similar purposes to POST, is such case the URI refers to some code to be executed on the server side.